deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 “Exactly.”

-“Coulda sworn I heard a jump-thump just before I shot it,” Moho volunteered.
+“Coulda sworn I heard a jump-thump just before I shot it,” MOHO volunteered.

 “So did I.” Regaari swept his sensor over the rest of the wreckage then duck-nodded.
 “If I had to guess, I’d say the pilot ejected.”